4WD or high clearance desired

 POST OFFICE April 6, 1864 - April 24, 1866

-NEWSPAPER
+NEWSPAPER None

 WHAT IS

 We couldn't have asked for nicer weather on the day we visited Amador- unfortunately, the mosquitoes were out in full force, and were thirsty.
-Thankfully, we had some very effective repellant which worked well.
+Thankfully, we had some very effective repellent which worked well.
 It still makes me nervous, though, when the bottle says, "WARNING!
 WILL DAMAGE WATCH CRYSTALS, STAINLESS STEEL, AND IF SPILLED WILL CREATE A HOLE ALL THE WAY TO THE CENTER OF THE EARTH!
 DIRECTIONS!
 RUB ON SKIN!"
 But hey, the stuff works.

 Anyway, there are a few scattered rock remains of buildings here, on this alluvial fan coming out of Amador Canyon.
 Paher's book describes an adjacent site, but we didn't have a lot of time to explore the surrounding countryside.
 Up the canyon is a large pile of tailings and the remains of a building complete with pump.